Joseph Tydings: Post-Senate career

 Following his electoral defeat, Tydings returned to his law career at Danzansky's firm.
 In 1971, he gave oral argument on behalf of Bill Baird in the Supreme Court case Eisenstadt v.
 Baird in November 1971; in its decision the next year, the Court held that a Massachusetts state law barring the use of birth control for single persons was unconstitutional.
 The Eisenstadt decision has been described as among the most influential Supreme Court decisions of the 20th century.

-Tydings also worked as a partner in the law firm of Finley, Kumble, Wagner, Underberg, Manley, Myerson & Casey, which collapsed in 1987.
+Tydings also worked as a partner in the law firm of Finley, Kumble, Wagner, Heine, Underberg, Manley, Myerson & Casey, which collapsed in 1987.
 Later, Tydings worked at Anderson Kill Olick & Oshinsky from 1988 until his departure with Jerold Oshinsky in 1996 to join Dickstein Shapiro in Washington, D.C.

 In academics, Tydings was a member of the Board of Regents of the University of Maryland from 1974 to 1984, serving as chairman from 1982 to 1984; it became University of Maryland, College Park in 1988.
-In 1977, Tydings called for the Board of Regents of the University of Maryland to divest its endowment from companies doing business with the apartheid regime in South Africa.
+In 1977, Tydings called for the Board of Regents of the University of Maryland to divestinvestment from South Africa.
 He later served as a member of Board of Regents of the University System of Maryland from 2000 to 2005.
 In September 2008, he was appointed by Maryland Governor Martin O'Malley to the board of the University of Maryland Medical System.
 As of 2016, he resided in Harford County, Maryland.

 In the last two decades of his life, Tydings was an attorney at the firm Blank Rome.
 Tydings was a member of the ReFormers Caucus of Issue One.

 Joseph Tydings died in Washington, D.C., from cancer, on October 8, 2018, at the age of 90.

 Personal life

-Tydings married Virginia Reynolds Campbell of Lewes, Delaware, in 1955; they had four children.
-The couple divorced in 1974.
-In 1975, Tydings married Terry Lynn Huntingdon of Mount Shasta, California, with whom he had one child, actress Alexandra Tydings.
+Tydings was married and divorced four times.
+He first married Virginia Reynolds Campbell of Lewes, Delaware, in 1955; they had four children.
+They divorced in 1974.
+In 1975, Tydings then married Terry Lynn Huntingdon of Mount Shasta, California, with whom he had one child, actress Alexandra Tydings.
 Tydings and Huntingdon subsequently divorced.
+He later married and divorced two times more.

-Marjorie Merriweather Post was the second wife of Tydings' maternal grandfather Joseph E. Davies and it came to pass that Davies' crest was displayed at Post's Mar-a-Lago estate in Palm Beach.
+Marjorie Merriweather Post was the second wife of Tydings' maternal grandfather Joseph E. Davies and it came to pass that Davies' crest was displayed at Post's Mar-a-Lago estate in Palm Beach, Florida.
 The heraldry had one word placed above it, "Integritas" (Latin for integrity).
 When the estate came into the hands of Donald Trump and was converted into a private club, the future President modified the logo and replaced "Integritas" with "Trump".
 Tydings who as a boy had spent a good deal of time at the seaside home remarked about the irony...“My grandfather would be rolling over in his grave if he knew Trump was using his crest,” ...
 “I am sorry to say that banishing the concept of ‘integrity’ is a sad metaphor for the Trump presidency"...